-RELATING TO SALES AND USE TAXES - LIABILITY AND COMPUTATION
+RELATING TO TAXATION -- SALES AND USE TAXES -- LIABILITY AND COMPUTATION

-1 This act would exempt the trade-in value of pickup trucks under six thousand pounds 2 (6,000 lbs) gross weight from sales tax as presently available to automobiles.
-3 This act would take effect upon passage.
+- 1 This act would exempt the trade-in values of motorcycles from sales taxes. - 2 This act would take effect upon passage and would be retroactive to January 1, 2013.